 Darci by Kenner, the fashion model doll, was 70’s clone, but she was one inch bigger than Barbie and had larger feet.
 Kenner was bought by Hasbro.
 Hasbro created the Jem line of dolls.
 80’s Jem dolls based on a cartoon of the used the Darci Doll as a prototype.

 All Jem and the Holograms and the Misfits dolls were made in China.
 Jem had only two years of production.
 The third-year line of Jem dolls were never produced and only exist as prototypes.
-Later on Ebay Jem went on to have a new life with adult collectors.

 Barbie and the Rockers were created to out sell Jem and the Holograms and priced lower.
+In this case I can say Mattel made the clone.
+But other companies such as Bibi-bo by El Greco created lines of dolls with colorful hair and bold face make up.

 Tonka made a robot space aged doll called Aurora, so Mattel made a clone called Spectra.
 I am not sure which doll is the clone, but I think it is the Mattel Spectra Doll.
 Spectra was billed as Lacy n Spacy and was a robot dressed in lace.
 Aurora was a robot doll with jeweled eyes.
+Doll companies would send out spies to infiltrate other doll companies find out what they were making next and create a clone to release at the same time.
+In this way the companies did not have to spend as much on marketing and advertising a new doll because the original company did it for them.

 Bratz dolls by MGA with bigger head and removable feet took a big share of the market, so Mattel created My Scene a Bratz Clone which they no longer make.
 Bratz rocked the doll world outselling Barbie for a short time.
 Many modern type Bratz clones are made such as Moxie and Liv.